Hangar Bicocca is a non-for-profit contemporary art space located in

 or jumping points.
 I hear snipers as I walk past each building.
 I am

-that was constantly under bullet attack for years during the Yugoslavian
+which was constantly under bullet attack for years during the Yugoslavian

 quote the official Hangar Bicocca's statement about the piece: